 Step 4.
 Accessing Android Studio

-Once the installation is finished, You can access android studio from the dash or app launcher or use the following command to start:
+Once the installation is finished, You can access the android studio from the dash or app launcher or use the following command to start: